Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_TCP_FASTOPEN.md

 }
 ~~~

-# AVAILABILITY
+# NOTES

-Added in 7.49.0.
-This option is currently only supported on Linux and macOS
+This option is only supported on Linux and macOS 10.11 or later.

-10.11 or later.
+# %AVAILABILITY%

 # RETURN VALUE